-where $\lambda$ is a small number to make $\tilde{\mat{X}_{i}}\tilde{\mat{X}_{i}}'$ invertible.
-If the instance has a high local discriminative score, it indicates that the linear classifier $\mat{W}$ can discriminate the instance from others well.
-Therefore, UDFS tends to train $\mat{W}$ that can lead to the highest local discriminative scores for all instances.
-Also, it incorporates a $\ell_{2,1}$-norm regularizer to achieve feature selection, the objective function is formulated as follows:
+A high local discriminative score indicates that the instance can be well discriminated by $\mat{W}$.
+Therefore, UDFS tends to train $\mat{W}$ which obtains the highest local discriminative score for all instances in $\mat{X}$; also it incorporates a $\ell_{2,1}$-norm regularizer to achieve feature selection, the objective function is formulated as follows:

-where $\mat{G}_{(i)}'\mat{H}_{k+1}\mat{G}_{(i)}$ is added to avoid overfit and $||\mat{W}||_{2,1}$ will make $\mat{W}$ sparse in rows, which is suitable for feature selection, $\alpha$ is a regularization parameter to control the sparsity of the model.
-With some mathematical derivation, the objective function in Eq.~(\ref{eq:UDFS}) can be reformulated as follows:
+where $\alpha$ is a regularization parameter to control the sparsity of the learned model.